Domestic and International Applicants

 - All applicants must have ETS (Educational Testing Service) send their official TOEFL test scores directly to the UF Office of Admissions at code 5812.

-- Only official, sealed scores, direct from ETS (Education Testing Service), are acceptable.
+- Only official, sealed scores directly from ETS are acceptable.
 Self-reported scores, unsealed copies of score reports or photocopies of score reports cannot be accepted as official final documents.